Michel Martelly: Canadian government sanctions against Martelly

 On 17 November 2022, the Government of Canada imposed joint sanctions against Martelly and former Prime Ministers Laurent Lamothe and Jean Henry Ceant.
 The sanctions were taken against Martelly on the basis of "gross and systematic human rights violations in Haiti."
-Specifically Martelly is accused of supporting violent armed gangs in Haiti that terrorize the population.
+Specifically, Martelly is accused of supporting violent armed gangs in Haiti that terrorize the population.
 A "tormented" Martelly was seen returning to Haiti from Miami 24 hours before the sanctions were publicly announced, traveling with nine pieces of luggage.

 A press release by the office of Canadian Prime Minister Justin Trudeau said that Martelly is "suspected of protecting and enabling the illegal activities of armed criminal gangs.

 U.S. Sanctions

 In August 2024, the U.S. Treasury Department imposed sanctions on Martelly for allegedly using his influence to create "an environment allowing drug trafficking activities" and turning Haiti into "a transit point for illicit drugs entering the United States".
-The sanctions also include a ban on him traveling to the United States.
+The sanctions also include a ban on his travelling to the United States.

 Personal life and later music career

 Martelly divorced his first wife, an American citizen, in 1986.

 Martelly has a brother, Girard, who served in the United States Armed Forces.

-It is believed that Martelly currently lives in Haiti, but held several homes in Palm Beach, Florida.
-He lives with his wife and former manager, Sophia Saint–Rémy, and their four children, Olivier, Sandro, Yani, and Malaika.
+Martelly used to live in Haiti and held several homes in Palm Beach, Florida.
+He lived with his wife and former manager, Sophia Saint–Rémy, and their four children, Olivier, Sandro, Yani, and Malaika.
 In 2006, Martelly announced his unofficial retirement from recording and performing, but two years later announced a return to music with a new single, Magouyè, and the video/short film, "Bandi Legal yo ki rive".
 He is a cousin of Port-au-Prince hotel manager and musician Richard Morse.
+As of 2024, Martelly lived in Miami, Florida.

 In April 2012, Martelly was flown to the United States for treatment of what was later diagnosed as a pulmonary embolism.
 It was attributed to the immobilisation of his arm necessitated by recent shoulder surgery.